donkoralle/XportSlide/README.md

 ![How to install the Add-In](documentation/show_hidden.png)

-After storing the Add-In (.ppam) file in the "AddIns" folder you can close your explorer, fire up PowerPoint and choose "File - Options - Add-Ins":
+After storing the Add-In (.ppam) file in the "AddIns" folder you can close your explorer, fire up PowerPoint and choose "File - Options - Add-Ins" (Sorry for the german interface):

 ![How to install the Add-In](documentation/add_in_1.png)

+At the bottom of the options-window you will find the "Manage" list, where you select "PowerPoint Add-ins" and click "Go".

 ![How to install the Add-In](documentation/add_in_2.png)

+In the Add-Ins dialog box, click "Add new".

 ![How to install the Add-In](documentation/add_in_3.png)

+The "Add New PowerPoint Add-In" dialog box should directly drop you in your personal Office "Addins" folder, so you should directly see the Add-In.
+Otherwise you can navigate to the location of the Add-In, select it and then click "OK".

 ![How to install the Add-In](documentation/add_in_4.png)